GeoscienceAustralia/dea-notebooks/Tools/paper/paper.md

 * Load, combine, and manage satellite or model datasets – including but not limited to DEA products – while handling reprojection and resolution harmonisation;
 * Conduct spatial and temporal analyses directly on `xarray` objects (e.g., extracting temporal statistics, linear regression, and interpolation);
-* Apply a large curated list of remote sensing indices such as Normalized Difference Vegetation Index (NDVI), the Normalized Difference Water Index (NDWI), etc.;
+* Apply a large curated list of remote sensing indices such as Normalised Difference Vegetation Index (NDVI), Normalised Difference Water Index (NDWI), etc.;
 * Perform machine learning and segmentation workflows on geospatial datasets using built-in tools for training, fitting, and prediction that integrates seamlessly with `xarray`;
 * Generate publication-quality visualisations and animations for both static and time-series data;
 * Convert between raster and vector formats with utilities that bridge `xarray` and `geopandas`;